cwbaker/forge/docs/tutorials/compile-and-link-cxx.md

 The classic "Hello World!" as built by Forge.
 An example of how to build a C or C++ application with Forge covering variant builds, compilation, static libraries, and linking.

 Like all Forge projects the root build script, *forge.lua*, defines the root directory of the project and configures and initializes the modules, prototypes, toolsets, and targets in the dependency graph.
-A full listing of *forge.lua* for the C/C++ tutorial follows:
+A full listing of *forge.lua* for the C/C++ tutorial is:

 ~~~lua
 variant = variant or 'debug';